tushar-gupta-1995/general-notes/RDBMS/rdbms_general.md

 ##### Lost update/ write-write problem
 - consider transaction 1 is partially commited and is writing some value, and transaction 2 starts after transaction 1 and transaction 2 commits before transaction 1 is commited, and then transaction 1 is commited after, in this case transaction 2 overwrites transaction
 ` Remember due to isolation property each transaction is unaware of all others.`
+- `blind write`: if the second transaction just writes without reading.

 Refer the below image: